Introduction

 - Press and hold the test button for 15-20 seconds.

-- Release the button and wait to see if the beeping stops.
+- Release the button and check if the beeping stops.

-- Replace the Alarm: If the above steps do not resolve the issue, it might be time to replace the alarm.
+- Replace the Alarm: If the beeping continues after these steps, it might be time to replace the unit.
 Ensure you:

 - Check the manufacture date on the back of the alarm.